lmcilroy/mrx/README.md

     multiplication.
 Very similar to MLXHash but this instruction is a lot faster.

+CLMHash2 (1024-bit)
+  - Similar to CLMHash but mixes across the full state to provide a 1024-bit hash.

 AVXHash (128-bit)
   - Similar to SSEHash but doubles the register width for greater parallelism.